Are you venturing into the corporate world and are wondering what should be the appropriate business structure for your business?

 In a limited partnership as well as in an LLC, you only risk your capital contributions.

 Is LLC Taxed As Partnership?

 Yes.
-An LLC is taxed as Partnership.
-This is because IRS doesn’t recognize an LLC as a taxing entity.
+An LLC is taxed as a Partnership.
+This is because the IRS doesn’t recognize an LLC as a taxing entity.
 Hence, a multi-member LLC would be taxed in the same way as a partnership.

 But did you know how does a partnership file taxes?

 A partnership does so by filing an information return on Form 1065.
-It shows the total profit and loss from the partnership.
+It shows the total profit and loss of the partnership.
 Each partner gets the tax form (Schedule K-1) which shows his or her portion of the loss and profit from the partnership.
-The owner’s personal tax return includes this K-1.
+The owner’s tax return includes this K-1.

 However, as a single-member LLC, you must pay tax as a sole proprietor.
-You should file Schedule C along with your personal tax returns.
+You should file Schedule C along with your tax returns.

 How to Convert Partnership to an LLC?

 To convert your partnership business to an LLC, you would need to file a document, namely the articles of organization.
 Following are the steps for converting an existing partnership to an LLC: